psidnell/ofplugins/README.md

 projects between active and on-hold.

 A HIDDEN/DEACTIVATED tag is added to or removed from on-hold projects to avoid toggling projects that were already on hold.

+## Notes

+### iOS Limitations

+At the momment there is no way to "select" certain item types before executing the plugin in iOS.

+The plugins above support selecting an item in MacOS and iPadOS but also have options for hard wired selections for items I use regularly from iOS.

+This will probably change, after which I will remove the options.